The following article describes the advanced flow of the offer creation. The advanced flow allows you to create any combination of the offer settings.

 Targeting section

-The language means the preferred languages of the offer.
 The device specifies what devices are targeted.
 Channels refer to which traffic channels you prefer.

-Step 2 - Revenue & payouts
+Step 2 - Conversion type and Revenue & payouts settings

 Trackdesk is intuitive for payouts to affiliates.
 Payouts are structured to give you the ability to customize them to your liking.